joeylockie/lockiemedia/AI_PROJECT_LOG.md

 * **Name:** Admin Panel - Initial Setup & Core Features (with parallel debugging of Todo App)
 * **Goal for this Task:** Establish a functional Admin Panel with admin authentication, display of critical application data (error logs, feature flags), and lay the groundwork for user management and overview statistics.
 Concurrently, address critical bugs in the main Todo App that affect core functionality like feature flag interpretation and UI rendering.
-* **Status:** In Progress (Admin login, error log display, and feature flag display are functional in Admin Panel.
+* **Status:** In Progress (Admin login, error log display, feature flag display, and error logging test functionality are functional in Admin Panel.
 Several critical bugs in Todo App resolved).

 ## 3. Work Completed (Overall Project - High Level):